shftgroup/shftweb/about.md

 This website is hosted from CI's data center on a dedicated server controlled by the group.
 It is a complete rewrite of a fork of D. Allan Drummond's [Drummond Lab], which is itself a fork of Trevor Bedford's [Bedford Lab] site.
 I used this fork as the base for a full revision of the site.
 While it was designed to be distributed through Github pages, I am using [Github] to host the site source code and then running my site instance in a local Docker container.

 The site uses [Sass] for stylesheets, [Eleventy] for site generation, and [Bootstrap] for reactive design features.
-The main motivation for using Jekyll is that the website itself is a set of static HTML pages, which are easier to maintain and align with the philosophy of minimal computing.
+The main motivation for using Eleventy is that the website itself is a set of static HTML pages, which are easier to maintain and align with the philosophy of minimal computing.
 The goal is to spare excessive CPU cycles and unnecessary I/O operations as the site is easily cached and easy to preserve.

-In the spirit of my website progenitors, please feel free to make use of this site's source to construct your lab's site.
+In the spirit of my website progenitors, please feel free to make use of [this site's source] to construct your lab's site.

 [Bedford Lab]: http://bedford.io
 [Drummond Lab]: http://drummondlab.org/about.html